 So spreading the word is most important and even people in different countries can be of great help given there are few communication boundaries for social media.

-Social media certainly rules the world (especially with The US President using Twitter) and that's why the team at moorem.com have put a great deal of effort to integrating FoundLostDogs.com with its associated social media sites - such that a post made on FoundLostDogs.com almost instantly appears on Facebook, Twitter and Pinterest with Google+ coming soon.
+Social media certainly rules the world (especially with The US President using Twitter) and that's why the team at moorem.com have put a great deal of effort to integrating FoundLostDogs.com with its associated social media sites - such that a post made on FoundLostDogs.com almost instantly appears on Facebook, Twitter, Pinterest and Google+.

 Needless say development, support and hosting of this site is costing me quite a bit - so if you could see your way to making a small donation to help towards my costs this would be much appreciated.